toptal/chewy/README.md

   UsersIndex.filter{ answers.title =~ /regexp/ } # regexp filter for `answers.title` field
   ```

-You can combine expressions as you wish with combination operators help
+You can combine expressions as you wish with the help of combination operators.

 ```ruby
 UsersIndex.filter{ (name == 'Name') & (email == 'Email') } # combination produces `and` filter